 - Pour oats, baking soda, baking powder and salt into your blender.
 Pulse until very finely ground and the oats resemble flour.
 Pour into a large bowl and set aside

-- Add oranges, eggs, syrup, oil, and vanilla to the blender.
+- Add oranges, eggs, syrup, applesauce, oil, and vanilla to the blender.
 Blend until smooth, scraping down the sides until everything is well blended.
 Pour orange mixture into bowl with dry ingredients.

 - Mix well until batter has a smooth texture and everything is incorporated.
 Add in drained carrots and fold in.

 - Pour the batter out into prepared cake pan.
 Gently tap the bottom of the pan on the counter to help release any bubbles trapped in the batter.

 - Bake for 35-40 minutes or until a toothpick inserted into the middle comes out clean.

 - Cool completely before frosting with whipped cream if using.